pmdevita/CreeperHeal2/README.md

 https://github.com/nitnelave/CreeperHeal.
 Thanks to [nitnelave](https://github.com/nitnelave/)
 for the original idea and name!

+Features:
+- Support for every normal explosion type and custom ones
+- Smart block replacement
+- Multi-threaded optimizations
+- Support for Factions, Movecraft, Cannons, and more
+- Lots of configuration options

+## What is smart block replacement?

+CreeperHeal2 always repairs blocks in a "safe" order.
+For example, if you had a sign attached to the side of a block, CreeperHeal2 will always replace the block before the sign, ensuring the sign is never in an invalid state where it could be "popped" by a block update.

+CreeperHeal2 also detects any blocks that would be destroyed or otherwise affected by an explosion.
+Taking the example of the block and sign again, if only the block was in the explosion, normally the sign would pop off once the block was removed.
+CreeperHeal2 will automatically detect this and save the sign.

+CreeperHeal2 also detects if two explosions happen next to each other.
+With the sign and block example, if both were involved in two side-by-side explosions, there's a chance the sign's explosion would restore it before the block's!
+CreeperHeal2 solves this issue by merging all nearby explosions, allowing them to restore in a proper order together.

+The result of all of this is that CreeperHeal2 is able to save and restore nearly any structure perfectly!
+Give it a try!

 # Setup/Installation

 Download the latest release and place it in your plugins folder.
 The config.yml is generated the first